scikit-hep/awkward/docs-sphinx/index.rst

 **Layout nodes:** the high-level :doc:`_auto/ak.Array` and :doc:`_auto/ak.Record` types hide the tree-structure that build the array, but they can be accessed with `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`_.
 This layout structure is the core of the library, but usually doesn't have to be accessed by data analysts.

-   * :doc:`ak.layout.Content`: the abstract superclass.
+   * :doc:`ak.layout.Content`: the abstract base class.
    * :doc:`ak.layout.EmptyArray`: an array of unknown type with no elements (usually produced by :doc:`_auto/ak.ArrayBuilder`, which can't determine type at a given level without samples).
    * :doc:`ak.layout.NumpyArray`: any NumPy array (e.g. multidimensional shape, arbitrary dtype), though usually only one-dimensional arrays of numbers.
    * :doc:`ak.layout.RegularArray`: splits its nested content into equal-length lists.